DrCord/docs/docs/manage-projects/workflow-dashboard.md

 ![Dashboard](/img/lightning_workflow_dashboard.png)

-For further investigation, clicking on the number of Work Orders for the Workflows as shown bring you to the History of that Workflow.
+For further investigation, clicking on the number of Work Orders for the Workflows as shown brings you to the History of that Workflow.
 For example, here are the 7 Work Orders in a failed state:

 ![Failed Work Orders](/img/lightning_failed_work_orders.png)